GET STARTED | Get Your Fair Cash Offer Today

 This keeps things clear and keeps both sides from being responsible in the future.
 Before putting their home on the market, sellers should get a professional asbestos inspection to find all the places where asbestos products are present.

 Writing down these results is important because it gives buyers a clear picture of how bad the asbestos problem is.
-Sellers could also offer buyers choices for fixing the problem or estimates of how much it will cost to fix it.
+Sellers could also offer buyers choices for fixing the problem or estimates of how much it will cost.
 This could help calm buyers’ concerns and make negotiations go more smoothly.

 By addressing and disclosing asbestos problems ahead of time, sellers can stay in line with local rules and build trust and confidence in potential buyers throughout the sale process.